 Many available in the repos may not work well, but it’s worth taking a look.

 One very interesting and useful dockapp not found with that apt-cache search is the monitor stack gkrellm, installed by default in MX-Fluxbox.
 It is available by clicking Menu > System > Monitors and has many configuration options (right-click on the top label or on one of the charts), many skins and many plugins.
 A few skins are installed by default, and can be reviewed and selected by clicking Shift-PageUp.
-A handy plugin can be installed from the repos gkrellweather, which works well when the version in the MX repos is installed.

 6. Links